DNA repair

-DNA repair is a collection of processes by which a cell identifies and corrects damage to the DNA molecules that encode its genome.
+In molecular biology, DNA repair is a collection of processes by which a cell identifies and corrects damage to the DNA molecules that encode its genome.
 A weakened capacity for DNA repair is a risk factor for the development of cancer.
 DNA is constantly modified in cells, by internal metabolic by-products, and by external ionizing radiation, ultraviolet light, and medicines, resulting in spontaneous DNA damage involving tens of thousands of individual molecular lesions per cell per day.
 DNA modifications can also be programmed.

 Molecular lesions can cause structural damage to the DNA molecule, and can alter or eliminate the cell's ability for transcription and gene expression.
 Other lesions may induce potentially harmful mutations in the cell's genome, which affect the survival of its daughter cells following mitosis.
 Consequently, DNA repair as part of the DNA damage response (DDR) is constantly active.
 When normal repair processes fail, including apoptosis, irreparable DNA damage may occur, that may be a risk factor for cancer.

 The degree of DNA repair change made within a cell depends on various factors, including the cell type, the age of the cell, and the extracellular environment.
 A cell that has accumulated a large amount of DNA damage or can no longer effectively repair its DNA may enter one of three possible states: